iSoron/uhabits/FEATURE_PROGRESS.md

 Orchestrates business logic and prepares data for UI:
 - Filters archived habits (only active habits included)
-- Determines date ranges based on spinner selections
+- Determines date ranges and periods based on time range selections
 - Calls calculator methods
 - Builds immutable state objects for each card